thanos/tailchaser/README.rst

                         pause, default: 1
   --read-pause READ_PAUSE
-                        how long you pause between reads, default: 0 --reading-from {unix,win}
+                        how long you pause between reads, default: 0 --reading-from PLATFORM
-                        sets how long you rad and then pause, default: win --temp-dir TEMP_DIR   on backfil files are copied to a temp directory.Use this to set this directory, default: None --logging {DEBUG,INFO,WARN,ERROR,CRITICAL}
+                        sets how long you read and then pause can be one of {unix,win}, default: win --temp-dir TEMP_DIR   on back fill files are copied to a temp directory.Use this to set this directory, default: None --logging LEVEL
-                        logging level, default: ERROR
+                        logging level it can be one of  DEBUG,INFO,WARN,ERROR,CRITICAL, default: ERROR

 To use tailchaser in a project::